-Founded in 1904 and administered by the University of Hawai‘i since 1919, the Waikīkī Aquarium is located on the shoreline of Waikīkī Beach next to a living reef and across from Kapiolani Park.
-The Aquarium – the second oldest in the U.S. – showcases more than 500 marine species, and maintains more than 3,000 marine specimens.
+Founded in 1904 and administered by the University of Hawai‘i at Manoa since 1919, the Waikiki Aquarium is located on the shoreline of Waikiki Beach next to a living reef and across from Kapiolani Park.
+The Aquarium – second oldest in the U.S. – showcases more than 500 marine species, and maintains more than 3,500 marine specimens.
 Public exhibits, education programs and research focus on the unique aquatic life of Hawai‘i and the tropical Pacific.
-The Aquarium welcomes around 300,000 visitors annually and is currently closed due to COVID-19 precautions.
-It anticipates to reopen this summer.
-For more information about the Waikīkī Aquarium, including membership, please call (808) 923-9741 or visit www.waikikiaquarium.org.
+The Aquarium welcomes more than 280,000 visitors annually, and is open daily from 9 a.m. to 4:30 p.m. except Honolulu Marathon Sunday and Christmas Day.